robecampbelljr/robecampbelljr/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on [Vets Who Code Curriculum]
+- 🔭 I’m currently working on a Multi-User Dungeon [MUD]
-- 🌱 I’m currently learning typescript and azure
+- 🌱 I’m currently learning Python and [evennia]
 - 💬 Ask me about anything or just say 👋 !
 - 📫 How to reach me: robecampbelljr@gmail.com
 - ⚡ Fun fact: I am a classically trained singer!